 Every public school student in New Jersey deserves to learn in a SAFE, HEALTHY, and SECURE school building.

-Since 2001, New Jersey has invested over $18 billion in school construction.
 Just like all other public schools, public charter and renaissance schools need to upgrade boilers, replace windows and roofs, and increase space in aging buildings and over $1 billion in charter facilities needs have been identified over the next decade.

 Here’s the truth: